 Participants earn both a Yellow Belt and Green Belt during the program, which includes an interactive exercise around a hospitality industry case study.
 The class will analyze the company's approach to Lean Six Sigma across a broad spectrum of functions, including customer service and logistics.
 Students also will learn the latest Lean Six Sigma tools, including visual management, Eight Wastes, 5S methodology, mistake proofing, and SMED.
 On day five, participants will sit for their Lean Six Sigma Green Belt certification exam.

 A Green Belt certification sets professionals apart from their colleagues as being uniquely equipped with the right combination of analytical problem solving, critical thinking, and process-improvement skills.

 What you take away from this is not only going to benefit the company, but also the employees.
 It's well worth the time and effort spent.
 We'll highly encourage more employees and colleagues to come and take this course.

 Christian Oyola, Senior Operations Consultant, Ranstad Technology

-The course is led by Mary McShane-Vaughn, PhD, who currently serves as the ASQ Black Belt Exam Chair.
+The course is led by Mary McShane-Vaughn, PhD, former ASQ Black Belt Exam Chair.
 McShane-Vaughn brings 15 years of experience as a Quality Engineer and Statistician in the automotive, airline, medical device, and revenue-management fields.
 She is an ASQ certified Black Belt, Quality Engineering, and Reliability Engineer, and she has taught Six Sigma to hundreds of graduate students and business leaders.